Swiss Federal Railways: Figures

 The Swiss Federal Railways rail network is totally electrified.
+Its last non-electrified railway line (Etzwilen–Singen) was closed to regular traffic in 2004 and it is now a heritage railway.

 The metre gauge Brünigbahn was SBB's only non-standard gauge line, until it was out-sourced and merged with the Luzern-Stans-Engelberg-Bahn to form the Zentralbahn, in which SBB holds shares.

 History

 In the 19th century, all Swiss railways were owned by private ventures.
 The economic and political interests of these companies led to lines being built in parallel and some companies went bankrupt in the resulting competition.
-On 20 February 1898 the Swiss people agreed in a referendum to the creation of a state-owned railway company.
+On 20 February 1898, the Swiss people agreed in a referendum to the creation of a state-owned railway company.

 Later that year, the Federal Assembly approved the purchase of Schweizerische Centralbahn (SCB) to operate trains on behalf of the federal government.
 The first train running on the account of the Swiss Confederation ran during the night of New Year's Eve 1900/New Year's Day 1901 from Zurich via Bern to Geneva, and received a ceremonial welcome upon arriving in Bern.
-SBB's management board was first formed in mid-1901, and added Schweizerische Nordostbahn (NOB) to the system on 1 January 1902.
+SBB's management board was first formed in mid-1901, and added the Schweizerische Nordostbahn (NOB) to the system on 1 January 1902.
 This date is now observed as the "official" birthday of SBB.

 The following railway companies were nationalised: